 Development of map between competencies and academic standards

-Approach to assessment and determination of mastery
+Approach to assessment and determination of mastery.
+This should include assessment of out-of-school experiences

-Approach to data collection and data reporting
+Approach to data collection and data reporting (external validation, report to state, and collaboration component to cross-reference data)

 Approach to development of grades and external reporting for students

+Plan for professional development- need an assessment to determine teacher/ staff needs (i.e. professional development for creating performance assessments and teaching adaptive competencies)

+Plan for community engagement

-Academic and CTE Integration: Districts replacing core academic graduation requirements (language arts, math, or science) with a competency-based system must demonstrate how competencies can be demonstrated in career and technical education courses and professional learning experiences
+Academic and CTE Integration: Districts replacing core academic graduation requirements (language arts, math, or science) with a competency-based system must demonstrate how competencies can be demonstrated in career and technical education courses and professional learning experiences.
+Integrated courses including equal focus on academic and CTE components are encouraged, particularly courses addressing the “transitional math” competencies associated with postsecondary education math pathways.
+Pilot projects should also have a connection to elementary/ middle schools.

-Adaptive Competencies: All plans must incorporate “adaptive competencies” – foundational skills needed for success in college and careers, including problem-solving, preparedness, communication, and collaboration
+Adaptive Competencies: All plans must incorporate “adaptive competencies” – foundational skills needed for success in college, careers, and life including problem-solving, preparedness, communication, and collaboration.

+Adaptive competencies will be defined.
+There will be a bank of adaptive competencies and districts will have the flexibility to choose which adaptive competencies to focus on.
+There will be a minimum number of adaptive competencies that districts will be required to focus on.

 Competency Translation for Higher Education.
-Districts need to develop an approach for taking a set of competencies and turning it into a course grade (though, no time may have been committed to the set of competencies.
+Districts need to develop an approach for taking a set of competencies and turning it into a course grade (Districts will work with their higher education partners to determine what information higher education will need to know and how this information will be reported.)

 Plan for Providing Information to the State.
-Should develop plan for providing the state with summative information on each competency (this will provide information that will allow for eventual evaluation of the pilot program).
+Must develop plan for providing the state with summative information on each competency (this will provide information that will allow for eventual evaluation of the pilot program).
+The success rate and a reflection should be included in the report.

+Diverse Representation: There should be a range of district types for the pilot implementation.

 Required Commitments and Partners: